stouffer/EvoGeoModules/manuscript/outline.md

 observations are aggregated into a regional metanetwork as per @poisotXX.
 The two phylogenetic trees have been rendered ultrametric.
 We use *PACO* [@balb; @doi] to measure the congruence between trees knowing the matrix of interaction. *PACO* yields a network-level significance value for the likelihood that hosts and parasites have coevolved.
+For each local network, we measure the strength of coevolution using (i) only local observations

 # Point 1 -- Strong hypothesis that macro-evolutionary processes have macro-ecological consequences